alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Terraform is an immutable, declarative, IaC provisioning language based on HashiCorp Configuration Language (HCL) or optionally JSON
 - HCL (HashiCorp Configuration Language)
 - JSON
+- Terraform does not provide the ability to mask secrets in the Terraform plan and state files regardless of what provider you are using.

 ## Code Convention